TritonDataCenter/rfd/rfd/0161/README.md

 The official mechanism for downloading/using rust is using rustup.
 We should aim to have rust binaries that run on illumos available via rustup.
-These rustup binaries should be as similar/compatible with the pkgsrc delivered rust as make sense (e.g. one might expect some differents with respect to pathing and such between the two binaries).
+These rustup binaries should be as similar/compatible with the pkgsrc delivered rust as make sense (e.g. one might expect some differences with respect to pathing and such between the two binaries).

 While this should be a goal, it need not be an immediate goal that blocks